ms-jpq/coq_nvim/README.md

 #### LSP too slow to show up on keystroke.

-You have some options, each has it's trade off:
+You have some options, each has its trade off:

 1. Increase the `coq_settings.limits.completion_auto_timeout`.